 This naturally sweetened baked oatmeal recipe features blueberries (or any fruit you’d like), wholesome oats, nuts and warming spices.
 You can bake some now and enjoy oatmeal for the rest of the week!
 Recipe yields 6 to 8 servings.

-1 3/4 cups milk of choice (almond milk, coconut milk or cow’s milk all work)
+1 3/4 cups milk of choice (almond milk, coconut milk, oat milk or cow’s milk all work)

 ⅓ cup maple syrup or honey

 3 tablespoons melted unsalted butter or coconut oil, divided

 2 teaspoons vanilla extract

 12 ounces or 1 pint fresh or frozen blueberries (or 2 1/2 cups of your preferred berry/fruit, chopped into 1/2” pieces if necessary), divided

 Optional toppings for serving: plain/vanilla yogurt or whipped cream, additional maple syrup or honey for drizzling, and/or additional fresh fruit